 Importantly, inverter generators also give you the option of connecting two generators in parallel.
 That means that if you buy two 3,500-watt inverter generators, you can connect them together and pull up to 7,000 watts from one of the two generators.
 Note that this typically requires using two generators of the same model, as well as an additional parallel connectivity kit.

-To illustrate exactly what you can run on a 3,500-watt generator in different situations, let’s look at some common applications where this on-demand power can come in handy.
+To illustrate exactly what can a 3500 watt generator run in different situations, let’s look at some common applications where this on-demand power can come in handy.

 Power Outage at Home